klhuillier/con-error/README.md

 ## `.flatten()`

-Returns an unsorted array of the referent ConError as well as all Error types listed as causes in the error hierarchy.
+Returns an unsorted array of the referent ConError as well as all objects listed as causes in the error hierarchy.

+ConError instances are not altered and will contain their original lists of causes.

 # Promise-like behavior